-Leeward CC collected information regarding Clery reportable crimes committed on the Leeward CC Clery geography from Campus Security Authorities for the 2022 calendar year in preparation of this Annual Security Report.
-Campus Security Authorities were surveyed from August 31, 2023 to September 20, 2023 and no reportable crimes were identified.
+Leeward CC collected information regarding Clery reportable crimes committed on the Leeward CC Clery geography from Campus Security Authorities for the 2023 calendar year in preparation of this Annual Security Report.
+Campus Security Authorities were surveyed from August 29, 2024 to September 20, 2024 and one reportable crime was identified.

-Leeward CC requested crime statistics data from local law enforcement agencies Honolulu Police Department and the Department of Public Safety, Sheriff Division, by letters dated July 13, 2023.
+Leeward CC requested crime statistics data from local law enforcement agencies Honolulu Police Department and the Department of Law Enforcement, Sheriff Division, by letters dated July 22, 2024.
 Neither agency provided any usable data in response.